Faster, More Flexible, Just as Simple: ASi-5

 With ASi-5, we will increase the data bandwidth and create more flexibility for communication.

 Surely the increased data bandwidth and communication flexibility contradicts the basic principle of an easy-to-use AS‑Interface?

 Usability is and will remain simple.
-Just like before, the ASi‑5 master controls all communication within the AS‑Interface network and transmits the information via higher-level fieldbuses such as PROFINET and EtherNet/IP to a central control system or via an Edge Gateway to the cloud.
-At the same time, the ASi‑5 master checks whether the slaves actually wired in the field match the planned slaves.
-The master generates an error message if an error is detected.
+Just like before, the ASi‑5 gateway controls all communication within the AS‑Interface network and transmits the information via higher-level fieldbuses such as PROFINET and EtherNet/IP to a central control system or via an Edge Gateway to the cloud.
+At the same time, the ASi‑5 gateway checks whether the device actually wired in the field match the planned devices.
+The gateway generates an error message if an error is detected.
 This feature even makes it easier to commission a facility since wiring errors can be reliably detected.
 The technical subtleties of frequency-division multiplexing and time-division multiplexing are built into the new ASi‑5 ASICs, and everything stays the same for the customer.

 Are any ASi-5 devices already available?

 ASi‑5 products are currently under development.
 This is why the partner companies wanted to announce ASi‑5 at the 2018 SPS IPC Drives show, given its importance as a trade fair for automation technology.
 Doing so gives our users an opportunity to explore the benefits of ASi‑5 in their own applications and requirements.
 In addition, user organization members believe that it is important to not simply present customers with finished products but to invite them to share their wishes and suggestions for the new ASi generation.
 Ultimately, we want the new generation to adapt to changing requirements, so it is essential for us to communicate with those who are actually using the technology.
 With this in mind, we are looking forward to interacting with people interested in the new standard, whether in person at the AS‑Interface booth, at SPS IPC Drives 2018, or afterward.